Verdone/swe-insight/README.md

-# Your Website Name
+# SWE Insight

 ## Overview

-Welcome to SWE Insight, a comprehensive platform for exploring data structures, algorithms, system design, and software engineering best practices.
-Whether you are a beginner looking to start with the basics or an experienced developer aiming to deepen your knowledge, this website has something for everyone.
+Welcome to the open-source repository of SWE Insight; whether you are a beginner looking to start with the basics or an experienced developer aiming to deepen your knowledge, this website has something for everyone.

 ## Features